Do you think your affair partner has some narcissistic traits?

 8. You’re on a constant roller coaster of emotions.

 Whatever it was that he did or said, if you look back now and think about it, you will probably easily see what was happening, even if you couldn’t see it at the time or denied that intuitive feeling in your gut that something was “off”.
-Narcissists tend to rush through the courtship rituals because, from experience, they know that the front they’re presenting will eventually fall apart, and they want to reel you in before you start to doubt their sincerity.
+Narcissists tend to rush through courtship rituals because they know that the front they’re presenting will eventually fall apart, and they want to reel you in before you start to doubt their sincerity.

 A common manipulation by a person who has narcissistic tendencies in relationships, is to remind you constantly of how good you are together (even, as Dr. Degges-White says, “…when you suspect that you really aren’t”).
 She warns that this is often the first sign of a potential abuser and someone who will try to exercise control over you.